 As Tails OS designed in a different fashion in a successful manner it got following Awards.

 - Mozilla Open Source Support Award

 CentOS is the king of the Enterprise Linux Distributions.
 Actually, CentOS uses the RedHat Enterprise Linux distribution packages completely but as we can see that RedHat is an enterprise and paid subscription Linux distribution.
 CentOS successfully mimics the RHEL.

 CentOS is a very robust Linux distribution because it is designed for the enterprise environments which have to meet robustness, availability, performance needs.
-As it is used in the data center, enterprise server it generally meets the %99.9999 uptime.
+As it is used in the data center, the enterprise server generally meets the %99.9999 uptime.